 The EthicsPoint system is designed to report any violation of our stated policies or other concerns you may have.

 If I see a violation, shouldn't I just report it to my UUA supervisor or to the Office of Human Resources?

-When you observe some behavior that you believe violates our policies, we expect you to take appropriate action, which—depending on the circumstances—should be to bring any concerns forward to your direct manager, to Human Resources, to the Executive Vice President or to the President.
-We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner.
+When you observe some behavior that you believe violates our policies, we expect you to take appropriate action, which—depending on the circumstances—should be to bring any concerns forward to your direct manager, to your staff group director, to Human Resources, to the Executive Vice President, or to the President.
+We recognize, however, that there may be circumstances when it is not appropriate to report the issue in this manner.
 It is for such circumstances that we have partnered with EthicsPoint.
-UUA staff should always exhaust all appropriate internal procedures for resolving issues before reporting them via EthicsPoint.
+You should always exhaust all appropriate internal procedures for resolving issues before reporting them via EthicsPoint.

 Where do these reports go?
 Who can access them?